iblech/instiki-cli/README.md

 but *instiki-cli* should work with any Instiki installation.

-Before pushing changes, *instiki-cli* checks whether the entry on the wiki has changed meanwhile and aborts if that should be the case.
+Before pushing changes, *instiki-cli* checks whether the entry on the wiki has changed meanwhile and aborts if that's the case.

+## Dependencies

+* Perl 5 and some Perl modules.
+On Debian-based distributions, these can be installed using `apt-get install libfile-slurp-perl libhtml-parser-perl libhttp-cookies-perl libhttp-message-perl libwww-perl`.
+* Node or some other interpreter for JavaScript.
+Use `apt-get install nodejs` on Debian-based distributions and ensure that `/usr/bin/js` points to `/usr/bin/node`.
+* The standard unix tool `diff`.

+## Shortcomings

+*instiki-cli* was written for my personal use.
+It is not polished in any way.